Amazon has dropped its big Black Friday deals – don’t miss these

 Apple Watch series 6 with GPS, 44mm, aluminium: Was £409, now £349, Amazon.co.uk

-Google Nest security camera indoor: Was £129, now £69.99, Amazon.co.uk
+Google nest security camera indoor: Was £129, now £69.99, Amazon.co.uk

 Enjoy peace of mind while away from home with the Nest indoor security camera.
 Connecting to Google’s cloud servers so you can take a look at what’s happening (or not happening, ideally) while you’re out and about anywhere in the world.
 The camera features in our round-up of the best security cameras, where our reviewer praised its intelligent microphone that “can listen for sounds such as glass breaking”.
 Night-vision is built into this version and there’s no need for fiddly hub boxes or installation, just grab the Nest app on your phone to be connected to your home 24/7.
 Pay monthly for Nest Aware and you can unlock bonus features such as archived recordings.